 What is the meaning of the apostle Paul’s words “pray without ceasing” (1 Thessalonians 5:17)?
 This article will tell you the answer and how to pray without ceasing.

-4 Tips to Be Honest, Not Hard to Enter the Kingdom of Heaven!
+4 Tips to Be Honest, Not Hard to Enter the Kingdom of Heaven

-1. We must give our hearts to God and let God decide all things; we must do everything according to the truth and accept God’s inspection and testing to live in the light.
+1. We must give our hearts to God and allow God to take charge, act in accordance with the truth in all things, and accept God’s scrutiny.

 If you have other understanding or new light about this article, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.

 You may be interested in this article: Want to Be the Honest?
 Here are 4 Tips